Thursday, July 15, 2010

 Turkish SEO

 Pick a niche.
 Subscribe to 30-40 middle-popularity blogs in that niche.
 Every day republish one of the posts you read in your blog, removing all the credentials.
-However, forget to check all the links in the post, accidentally linking back to the author and creating a backling.
+However, forget to check all the links in the post, accidentally linking back to the author and creating a backlink.

 Vietnamese SEO